ktorio/ktor-documentation/topics/custom_plugins.md

 ### onCallReceive {id="on-call-receive"}

-The `onCallReceive` handler provides the `transformBody` function and allows you to transform data received from a client.
-Suppose a client makes a sample `POST` request that contains `10` as `text/plain` in its body:
+The `onCallReceive` handler provides the `transformBody` function and allows you to transform data received from the client.
+Suppose the client makes a sample `POST` request that contains `10` as `text/plain` in its body:

 ```HTTP
 ```